fbpx

 We think our History of Yoga Course is perfect for you if:

 You are looking to upgrade your content, at an affordable price.
 If you don’t happen to be one of the lucky studios to have a history of yoga scholar in your area or within your budget, you now have a new option.
-Yoga Alliance’s recent change in allowing more online hours was in part to expand access to senior specialty teachers.
+Yoga Alliance’s change in allowing more online hours was in part to expand access to senior specialty teachers.
 This course brings Dr. Sean Feit Oakes directly into your program for a fraction of the cost of having him, or any senior teacher, scheduled for live sessions.

 You want to focus your curriculum on going beyond the basics.
 Over the years newer and younger practitioners are choosing to dive deeply into their yoga experience through teacher training.
 Many students may not have exposure to some of the most fundamental concepts of yoga philosophy or have any historical context.
 Let this course do the legwork of providing your trainees with a thorough foundation in the material so that they show up to class ready for meaningful dialogue and the profound transformation that you have planned for them.